Becoming Beloved Community

 Below is a list of upcoming events that detail the ways in which beloved community is taking shape in our midst.

-The focus of our pocket practice in this season after Pentecost is to practice becoming beloved.
-Each Sunday in worship we set aside a few minutes to connect with another in sharing a brief reflection as to how we are exploring our own belovedness.
+The focus of our pocket practice in this season after Epiphany is to practice proclaiming the dream.
+Each Sunday in worship we set aside a few minutes to connect with another in sharing a brief reflection as to how we are exploring God's dreams and our dreams.
 Pick up a card to take with you in worship on Sunday, or use the prompt found on our website at anytime.

 Sacred Ground Dialogue Circles Forming